VTech Laser 200: Technical specification (Laser200/Laser210/VZ200)

 The VZ200 has three circuit boards, the video board and voltage regulator being separate to the main board.

 Externally, the VZ200 resembles a cross between the VIC-20 and the ZX Spectrum.
 The VZ200 has the one touch command keys of the Spectrum, but unlike the Sinclair machines, their use was not mandatory.

-Internally, the VZ200 is a workalike of the Tandy TRS-80 Model I, with Model II BASIC.
+Internally, the VZ200 is a workalike of the Tandy TRS-80 Model I, with Level II BASIC.
 The micro uses the same basic architecture, and TRS-80 Level I and II programs can be loaded straight from cassette tape with the VZLOADXX utility.
-The VZ/Laser computer has a different memory map to that of the TRS80, and some commands in BASIC have been hidden - possibly an attempt to avoid Microsoft licensing copyright infringement.
+The VZ/Laser computer has a different memory map to that of the TRS80, and some commands in BASIC have been hidden – possibly an attempt to avoid Microsoft licensing copyright infringement.
 These hidden commands can easily be re-enabled; however, overall, the Laser/VZ is not considered a true clone of the TRS80 I/II.

 The connections consist of a port for an unregulated DC power supply (the voltage regulator is on the PCB), a stereophonic earphone jack for a cassette recorder, an RF modulated video output, an edge connector which is a printer and disk drive port, an edge connector that is a joystick port, and a composite monitor output (NTSC 60 Hz output in North America, PAL 50 Hz output in the British Commonwealth and continental Europe), and SCART in other parts of the world.

 The VZ200 uses a copy of a Zilog Z80 processor (made under licence by NEC) running at 3.58 Mhz (3.54 MHz on VZ300) and was initially sold with either 4 kB RAM (Europe) or 6 kB RAM (in North America), which was increased to 8 kB RAM within weeks of its release.
 Throughout Australia and New Zealand, the VZ200 was initially released as an 8 kB unit.
 A 16 kB expansion unit was available, increasing RAM to 24 kB.
 The VZ300 was released with 18 kB of RAM including 2 of video RAM.

 An 8 kB system consists of 6 kB of RAM, 2 kB of video RAM, and 16 kB of ROM.
 The memory could be expanded to 24 kB (22 kB memory plus 2 kB video memory).
 Like the TRS-80, both memory and I/O locations are mapped.